adamLutPhi/adamLutPhi/README.md

-- _"Before_ we could be _Computer Scientists_, we were Writers,
+ _"Before_ we could be _Computer Scientists_, we were Writers,
-yet before that, we may have been __pure Philosophers"__ Knower of None, hard but true
+yet before that, we may have been __pure Philosophers"__

-Here to Learn fail, win, and inspire.
+Knower of None,

+Learn, fail,

+win, inspire

 # Repositories